 - Milk thistle: Milk thistle contains silymarin, an antifibrotic that helps prevent liver scarring.
 It has been used to help treat viral hepatitis, alcoholic liver disease, and liver damage from poisonings.
 Milk thistle even helps promote liver regeneration according to the University of Maryland Medical Center.

 - Amino acids: The essential amino acids are necessary not only for building new muscle, but for a thousand other important functions in the body, including liver health.
 They create the enzymes the liver needs to function, help reduce liver fat, and provide the building blocks for liver regeneration and repair.
+You can keep your liver healthy with Life, The Amino Company's Active Aging supplement.

 - Green tea: Full of flavonoids with antioxidant and anti-inflammatory effects, green tea also has proven anti-diabetic effects.
 According to the Journal of Molecular Medicine, the catechins in green tea improve liver function specifically in patients with non-alcoholic fatty liver disease, and improve their liver enzyme levels.